ms-sherbert/Otago-lizard-rocks/README.md

 Survey-specific covariates apply for the pooled survey period within which all 10 rock piles were surveyed.
 Each survey of all rock piles was completed within a maximum of 3 hours.
 The weather covariates did not vary dramatically over the course of each survey period.

-"Start_time" is the time in 24h format of the start of the survey of the first rock pile.
+`Start_time` is the time in 24h format of the start of the survey of the first rock pile.

-"End_time" is the end time in 24h format of the time at which the last rock pile was surveyed.
+`End_time` is the end time in 24h format of the time at which the last rock pile was surveyed.

-"PM" is a binary variable where "1" = afternoon survey and "0" = morning survey.
+`PM` is a binary variable where "1" = afternoon survey and "0" = morning survey.

-The numercial (decimal) variable "Temperature" is the average temperature in degrees Celsius at the midpoint of each survey period.
+The numerical (decimal) variable `Temperature` is the average temperature in degrees Celsius at the midpoint of each survey period.

-The numerical (decimal) variable "Cloud" is the estimated average cloud cover in eighths across the whole survey period.
+The numerical (decimal) variable `Cloud` is the estimated average cloud cover in eighths across the whole survey period.

-The numerical (integer) variable "Wind" is the average wind speed estimated on the Beaufort scale across the whole survey period.
+The numerical (integer) variable `Wind` is the average wind speed estimated on the Beaufort scale across the whole survey period.

-"Rain_24" is a binary variable describing whether there was any precipiation in the 24 hour period immediately before the start of a survey period.
+`Rain_24` is a binary variable describing whether there was any precipitation in the 24 hour period immediately before the start of a survey period.
 "1" = yes,  "0" = no.

-"Rain_during" is a binary variable describing whether there was any precipiation during a survey period.
+`Rain_during` is a binary variable describing whether there was any precipitation during a survey period.
 "1" = yes,  "0" = no.

-The string variables "Weather_notes" describes any other weather observations made during the survey period.
+The string variables `Weather_notes` describes any other weather observations made during the survey period.

 Missing covariate data are denoted by an empty cell.